magneticio/vamp.io/content/documentation/installation/v0.9.3/configure-vamp.md

 (Typesafe documentation on the topic covering system or env variable overrides)[https://github.com/typesafehub/config#optional-system-or-env-variable-overrides]

 ## Include configuration not intended for Vamp
-It is possible to store configuration parameters not intended for use by Vamp itself in the Vamp `application.conf` file, such as configuration for Logstash or workflows.
-For example, you could chose to include the logstash URL in your custom `application.conf` file - Vamp would ignore the parameter, but it would be available to all workflows through the API.
+It is possible to store configuration parameters not intended for use by Vamp itself in the Vamp `application.conf` file, such as configuration for workflows.
+Vamp would ignore the parameter, but it would be available to all workflows through the API.
 This is useful for storing shared local configuration parameters.
 Configuration specific to a single workflow is best set using environment variables or by hard coding the parameter.

 ## Access configuration parameters through the API
 All configuration parameters can be retrieved from the Vamp API endpoint `config` or `configuration`.